RasppleII/a2server/docs/ivanx/a2server_wifi.md

 control-w).
 Then type: `sudo ifdown wlan0; sudo ifup wlan0`

 Finally, type `ip addr`.
-If you see an IP address for wlan0 (next to
-\"inet\"), your Wi-Fi adapter is on your network, and you can disconnect your Ethernet or serial cable.
-(If you don\'t seem to have internet access, type `sudo shutdown -r now` to restart.)
+If you see an IP address for wlan0 (next to "inet"), your Wi-Fi adapter is on your network, and you can disconnect your Ethernet or serial cable.
+(If you don't seem to have internet access, type `sudo shutdown -r now` to restart.)